 More than ever before, people with cystic fibrosis (CF) are living well into adulthood.
 UC San Diego Health provides specialized care and support services dedicated to improving the length and quality of life for adults with cystic fibrosis.

 We are one of the region's few Cystic Fibrosis Foundation-accredited care centers, which means we meet strict guidelines to receive the foundation’s “stamp of approval” every year.
 Because CF is a complex disease that affects so many parts of the body, proper care requires specialized knowledge.
 Foundation-accredited care centers offer the best care, treatments, and support for those with CF.

 Our Adult Cystic Fibrosis Clinic treats approximately 200 adults with cystic fibrosis from San Diego County and surrounding areas.
 We are identifying and researching solutions to problems that are specific to adults with CF — both medical and quality-of-life issues.
-Learn more about our research.
+Learn more about our research on cystic fibrosis

 Health and life issues important to our patients include: